 On June 9, 2026, the Court granted an order (the “SISP Order”) approving the sale and investment solicitation process set out herein (the “SISP”) in accordance with the terms hereof.
 Capitalized terms that are not defined herein have the meanings ascribed thereto in the Affidavit of Brittany Bartlett sworn February 14, 2026, as applicable.

 This SISP sets out the manner in which (i) binding bids for executable transaction(s) involving the shares and/or the business and assets of CFFI will be solicited from interested parties, (ii) any such bids received will be addressed, (iii) any Successful Bid (as defined below) will be selected, and (iv) Court approval of any Successful Bid will be sought.
-Such transactions may include, among other things, a sale of some or all of CFFI’s shares, assets and/or business and/or an investment in CFFI, each of which shall be subject to all terms set forth in this SISP.
+Such transactions may include, among other things, a sale of some or all of CFFI’s shares, assets and/or business, and/or an investment in CFFI, each of which shall be subject to all terms set forth in this SISP (including, for greater certainty, the Reservation of Rights (as defined below)).

-The SISP shall be conducted by the Monitor, in consultation with CFFI.
+The SISP shall be conducted by the Monitor, with the assistance of FTI Corporate Finance Inc. (the “Sale Advisor”), in consultation with CFFI, on the terms set out herein.

 Parties who wish to have their bids considered shall be expected to participate in the SISP as conducted by the Monitor.

-The SISP will be conducted such that the Monitor will:
+The SISP will be conducted such that the Sale Advisor, under the oversight of the Monitor, will:

-prepare marketing materials and a process letter;
+prepare marketing materials and a process letter in consultation with the Monitor and CFFI;

+prepare a list of potential bidders that the Sale Advisor, in consultation with the Monitor

+and CFFI, believes may be interested in the opportunity;

-prepare and provide applicable parties with access to a data room containing diligence information;
+b) prepare and provide applicable parties with access to a data room containing diligence information;

-solicit interest from parties to enter into non-disclosure agreements with the Monitor and CFFI (parties shall only obtain access to the data room and be permitted to participate in the SISP if they execute a non-disclosure agreement that is in form and substance satisfactory to the Monitor and CFFI);
+c) solicit interest from parties to enter into non-disclosure agreements with the Monitor and CFFI (parties shall only obtain access to the data room and be permitted to participate in the SISP if they execute a non-disclosure agreement that is in form and substance satisfactory to the Monitor and CFFI);

-request that such parties submit (i) a notice of intent to bid that identifies the potential purchaser and a general description of the assets and/or business(es) of CFFI that would be the subject of the bid and that reflects a reasonably likely prospect of culminating in a Qualified Bid (as defined below), as determined by the Monitor in consultation with CFFI (subject to the confidentiality requirements set forth in Sections 15 and 17 below) (a “NOI”) by the NOI Deadline (as defined below) and, if applicable, (ii) a binding offer meeting at least the requirements set forth in Section 8 below, as determined by the Monitor in consultation with CFFI (a “Qualified Bid”) by the Qualified Bid Deadline (as defined below); and
+d) request that such parties submit (i) a notice of intent to bid that identifies the potential purchaser and a general description of the shares, assets and/or business(es) of CFFI that would be the subject of the bid and that reflects a reasonably likely prospect of culminating in a Qualified Bid (as defined below), as determined by the Monitor and the Sale Advisor, in consultation with CFFI (subject to the confidentiality requirements set forth in Sections 15 and 17 below) (a “NOI”) by the NOI Deadline (as defined below) and, if applicable, (ii) a binding offer meeting at least the requirements set forth in Section 98 below, as determined by the Monitor and the Sale Advisor in consultation with CFFI (a “Qualified Bid”) by the Qualified Bid Deadline (as defined below); and

-Coordinate due diligence meetings between CFFI’s management and parties who have validly submitted an NOI (for the avoidance of doubt, no such meetings shall occur prior to the NOI Deadline).
+e) Coordinate due diligence meetings between CFFI’s management and parties who have validly submitted an NOI (for the avoidance of doubt, no such meetings shall occur prior to the NOI Deadline).

 The SISP shall be conducted subject to the terms hereof and the following key milestones: